acolombo11/progress-indicator-view/README.md

 ## Usage

-See [PageIndicatorView](https://github.com/romandanylyk/PageIndicatorView)'s README, all the `piv_` attributes attributes are still valid (I wouldn't attach it to a ViewPager though) and in the sample below I used the most relevant ones.
+See [PageIndicatorView](https://github.com/romandanylyk/PageIndicatorView)'s readme for visual configuration, all the `piv_` attributes attributes are still valid (I wouldn't attach this component to a ViewPager though) and in the sample below I used the most relevant ones to display progress.

 ```xml
 <eu.acolombo.progressindicatorview.ProgressIndicatorView